SAP-samples/teched2025-CA261/exercises/ex1.6/README.md

 6. Enable Auto-Approval for MCP Tools
    - Expand each MCP server (fiori-mcp, cds-mcp, and figma-mcp)
-   - Check the `Auto approve all tools` option for each server
+   - Select the `Auto approve all tools` option for each server
    - This will allow automatic execution without manual confirmation

    <img src="./images/autoapprove-tools.png" alt="reload vscode" width="50%"/>